sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 </figure>

 - **1** - Select the type of PointPerfect service.
-- **2** - Use WiFi to update the credentials.
+- **2** - Use WiFi to obtain NTRIP credentials.
 Requires the device ID be put on the RTCM allow list.
 - **i** - Display the Device ID.
 This is needed when a SparkFun RTK device needs to be added to the PointPerfect system.
 This is needed when first registering the device, or modifying a subscription.